Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 - Simplify life.
 Encourage your teen to carefully choose obligations and commitments, and set reasonable goals.
 Let your teen know that it's OK to do less when he or she feels down.

 - Structure time.
 Help your teen plan activities by making lists or using a planner to stay organized.
+Sticking to a regular routine may help improve mood.

 - Keep a private journal.
 Journaling may help improve your teen's mood by allowing your teen to express and work through pain, anger, fear or other emotions.